Amber buyer's guide

 where to buy amber

 Amber should only be purchased from a reputable source.
 Large, International wholesale gem and mineral shows with credentialed exhibitors are the most reliable venue for purchasing genuine Amber jewelry and specimens.
+We recommend the JOGS International Exhibits Show.
+The Amber Pavilion features Amber dealers from Poland, Lithuania, Russia, Colombia and the top Amber importers from the USA.
 Always request a report or certificate of authenticity for a major Amber jewelry purchase or for a large Amber specimen.
-Several world-recognized sources for Amber include:

-caring for amber jewelry and ornaments
+caring for amber

 • All Amber can melt or burn when exposed to high temperatures.